-Many women, and men too, who struggle with controlling their bladder and urination, who are looking to improve their intimate life with their partner, and who have experienced weakening of the pelvic floor during or following pregnancy all have successfully improved these symptoms by effectively practicing kegels.
+Many women, and men too, who struggle with controlling their bladders and urination, are looking to improve their intimate lives with their partners, and have experienced weakening of the pelvic floor during or following pregnancy all have successfully improved these symptoms by effectively practicing kegels.

 How Kegels Strengthen the Pelvic Floor

-Kegel exercises strengthen the pelvic floor muscles which are responsible for supporting the function of other organs including the uterus, bladder, intestines and rectum.
+Kegel exercises strengthen the pelvic floor muscles that are responsible for supporting the function of other organs, including the uterus, bladder, intestines and rectum.

-The proper name for the pelvic floor muscles, also called the pelvic diaphragm, is the levator ani.
-This name refers to a group of muscles including the pubococcygeus, puborectalis and ileococcygeus which all move and work together in the pelvic area to control both sexual arousal and urination.
+The proper name for the pelvic floor, also called the pelvic diaphragm, is the levator ani.
+This name refers to a group of muscles that includes the pubococcygeus, puborectalis and iliococcygeus, which all move and work together in the pelvic area to control both sexual arousal and urination.
 These muscles wrap around the urethra, and that’s why when their strength is improved, you experience more control over your ability to start and stop urination.

 Many people falsely believe that there are only kegel exercises for women, but kegel exercises for men are the same and can be just as beneficial.